R

 Maintenance and Grooming

-With a short and smooth coat, there’s not much that you’ll have to do to keep Redbone Coonhound groomed.
+With a short and smooth coat, there’s not much that you’ll have to do to keep the Redbone Coonhound groomed.
 Hounds tend to have their own natural odor, though it won’t bother most owners.
 Regular bathing can keep this smell under control, but it won’t ever actually go away entirely.

 Training

-The ADD-like demeanor of this dog may conflict directly with all of the training efforts that you put in but make no mistake — this training is necessary.
+The ADD-like demeanor of this dog may conflict directly with all of the training efforts that you put in, but make no mistake — this training is necessary.
 Getting them involved with other dogs and their favorite humans helps to socialize them, giving them the feedback that they need to regulate their energy.
 This dog craves mental stimulation, which is why many owners will turn training into a game.
 With enough patience, even the most distracted Redbone Coonhound will be a beloved family pet.

 Redbone Coonhound dog running out of clear water with a stick in its mouth.